 - Implement support for FreeBSD networking in nova-network: review 127827.

-- Allow volumes to be stored on SMB shares instead of just iSCSI: review 102190.
+- Allow volumes to be stored on SMB shares instead of just iSCSI: review 102190 (approved, implemented).

-- Add ephemeral disk support to the VMware driver: review 126527 (spec approved).
+- Add ephemeral disk support to the VMware driver: review 126527 (fast tracked, approved).

 - Allow Nova to access a VMWare image store over NFS: review 126866.